-The spring and summer months are the perfect time to enjoy a juicy orange or some fresh squeezed lemonade.
+The spring and summer months are the perfect time to enjoy a juicy orange or some fresh-squeezed lemonade.
 But when you are done, don’t toss those citrus peels in the trash.
 They can actually prove to be quite beneficial to your garden, providing it with nutrients, pest protection, and more.
-Take a look below at 5 ways to use citrus peels in your garden.
-These little peels can pack some gardening power you may not expect.

 5 Ways to Use Citrus Peels in Your Garden